 Positive School Discipline for Improved Social and Emotional Health

-The California Endowment has awarded a two-year grant in the amount of $504,182 to the Children's Institute to promote positive disciplinary practices in Central Valley schools.
-In partnership with UC Merced’s Central Valley Learning and Leadership Network, technical assistance and oversight will be provided to school districts that are engaged in policy and program enhancements to promote positive school discipline.
-These districts will implement activities over a twelve-month period designed to transform practices and policies away from punitive disciplinary practices such as suspension and expulsion to more positive, supportive strategies for school climate transformation.
+The California Endowment awarded a two-year grant in the amount of $504,182 to the Children's Institute to promote positive disciplinary practices in Central Valley schools.
+In partnership with UC Merced’s Central Valley Learning and Leadership Network, technical assistance and oversight was provided to school districts that are engaged in policy and program enhancements to promote positive school discipline.
+These districts implemented activities over a twelve-month period designed to transform practices and policies away from punitive disciplinary practices such as suspension and expulsion to more positive, supportive strategies for school climate transformation.
 As the Endowment recognizes that staying in school is a key milestone on the path to a healthy, successful life for students, they seek to foster teacher and administrator awareness and implementation of positive discipline strategies, such as restorative justice programs, positive behavior supports, and trauma-informed practices.

 According to the American Psychological Association (http://www.apa.org/ed/resources/racial-disparities.pdf), “Pervasive ethnic and racial disparities in education follow a pattern in which African American, American Indian, Latinos, and Southeast Asian groups underperform academically, relative to Whites and other Asian Americans.
 These educational disparities (1) mirror ethnic and racial disparities in socioeconomic status as well as health outcomes and healthcare, (2) are evident early in childhood and persist through the K-12 education, and (3) are reflected in test scores assessing academic achievement, such as reading and mathematics, percentages of repeating one or more grades, drop-out and graduation rates, proportions of students involved in gifted and talented programs, enrollment in higher education, as well as in behavioral markers of adjustment, including rates of being disciplined, suspended, and expelled from schools.”

-Participating school districts include:
+Participating school districts included:

 - Bakersfield City School District